IntersectMBO/cardano-node/cardano-node/README.md

 `--signing-key` - Optional path to the signing key.

-`--socket-path` - Path to the socket directory.
+`--socket-path` - Path to the socket file.

 `--host-addr` - Optionally specify your node's IPv4 or IPv6 address.